nat2bee/repetitive_elements_pipeline/README.md

 ### 4- Merge your customized repeat library to other libraries of possible interest already available at RepeatMasker

+**PS UPDATE** *For the new version of RepeatMasker this step was ignored because queryRepeatDatabase.pl is not available and famdb.py failed to compile the hymenoptera partition.*

 RepeatMasker contains repeat libraries from other species (mostly model species).
 You can search this library for certain taxonomic groups to use their repeats if you think that is reaseonable in your case.<br/>
 For (*Tetrapedia diversipes*) I have searched for (*Apis*) (honeybee) repeats with: